 Wutty's son, Cheuy Oudom Reaksmey, is one of those still searching for justice.
 His childhood was shaped by his father's environmental activism.
-Reaksmey described how Wutty would barely sleep at home and would come to their house on the outskirts of Phnom Penh perhaps only twice a month.
-The rest of the time he would sleep in the countryside or in his office in the capital.
+Reaksmey described how Wutty would barely sleep at home and would come to their house on the outskirts of Phnom the time he would sleep in the countryside or in his office in the capital.

-Now 27, Reaksmey has long followed in his father's footsteps.
+father's footsteps.
 In 2016, he took over the presidency of Wutty's NGO, Natural Resource Protection Group, but his engagement in environmental causes dates back to his childhood.
 As a teenager, he would often accompany his father on trips while he was patrolling the forests.
 They would visit communities and discuss strategies for countering illegal logging.